akovantsev/blet/README.md

 Both are essential, but already are natural to anybody (yes?).
 As `blet` relies on them for bindings interleaving with cond branches.

-The only code analisys done is to figure out symbol declarations and dependencies between bindings adn branches.
+The only code analisys done is to figure out symbol declarations and dependencies between bindings and branches.

-`clojure.core.specs` are leveraged to do that.
+`clojure.core/destructure` is leveraged to do that.

 # Weaknesses